For complete seminar information, driving instructions, and trip planning, view or print this handy guide.

 3) “Land Plats Solve Genealogical Problems.”
 Are you in the habit of skipping over those land descriptions that start at the rock, go to the tree, and contain lots of numbers and directions?
 Don’t.
 They are a valuable and under-used genealogical research tool.
 This session uses real research examples to show how these records can solve otherwise tough genealogical problems.
 The discussion introduces land plats (boundary drawings made from land descriptions) and goes on to show how plats and surveys provide evidence for a variety of problems, including kinship!
 Plats can differentiate same-name individuals, locate private cemeteries, provide clues for the wife’s maiden name, and provide a sense of community and family associates.
 Connected tract maps are shown and explained, The session concludes with an introduction to tools that plat land and tools that locate ancestral land on modern maps.

 The KGS Seminar location is the Brown-Forman Room of the Thomas D. Clark Center for Kentucky History in downtown Frankfort.
 Doors will open at 8 a.m. for sign-in and vendor shopping.
-(Vendors will be stationed in rooms and hallways near the seminar room.)
 The program will begin at 8:45 with a welcome and sharing of general information.
 The first session will begin at 9 a.m.
 The event will end no later than 4 p.m.

 Last Update: 7 Apr 2017